DEVMANISHOFFL/advKVDB-GO/README.md

 - **Durability & Torn Writes (WAL):** To withstand power losses without damaging data, all writes are added sequentially to a Write-Ahead Log (WAL) before they are confirmed.
 To guard against "torn writes" (where a physical disk sector is only partially written during a crash), the WAL ensures strict serialization.
 - **Solving Read Amplification (Bloom Filters):** The main downside of an LSM tree is that reading a key might require scanning multiple files.
 To avoid costly disk seeks for non-existent keys, KVDB creates a Bloom Filter for each SSTable.
 This mathematically guarantees that if a key is absent, the system can skip unnecessary I/O. If a key is present, a sparse index maps it directly to its disk offset.
 - **The Compaction Tax:** Because LSM trees are append-only, deletes are stored as tombstones.
 To avoid running out of disk space and to maintain read speeds, a background goroutine performs Leveled Compaction.
 It continuously merges overlapping SSTables and removes tombstones, carefully balancing the process to prevent stalling the main ingestion thread.
-- **Data Partitioning (Sharding):** To scale horizontally and avoid global lock contention, data is divided into distinct partitions using an FNV-based hashing algorithm.
-This ensures an even distribution of the dataset and allows parallel operations across independent shards.

 ### Summary of Engineering Principles